Synthetic fibered $(\infty,1)$-category theory: Exposition of Riehl--Shulman's synthetic (∞,1) -category theory

 Segal types can be thought of as synthetic \emph{pre}-$\inftyone$-categories, which here in simplicial homotopy type theory is expressed as a \emph{property} rather than structure, echoing the familiar situation from the semantics in simplicial spaces.
 As discussed in~\cite[Section 5]{RS17}, Segal types can be endowed with a weak composition \emph{operation} which is weakly associative.
 For arrows $f:a \to b$, $g:b \to c$ in some Segal type $B$, one writes $g \circ f$ for the chosen composite arrow.
-The identity arrow of an element $b:B$ is given by the constant map $\id_b \defeq \lambda t.b:\Delta^1 \to B$.